richardschoen/howtostuff/pythonwebgitvieweribmi.md

 This example runs the Klaus git server over repositories /gitrepostest/GITTEST123 and /gitrepostest/GITTEST124 on HTTP port 4646 and is listening on all IP addresses.

-Running Klause server on local IBM i and listening on any address (Insecure without nginx)
+Running Klaus server on local IBM i and listening on any address (Insecure without nginx)
 ```
 klaus --host 0.0.0.0 --port 4646 /gitrepostest/GITTEST123 /gitrepostest/GITTEST124
 ```